remzh/RemchiLegacy/README.md

 Visit [svue.itsryan.org](https://svue.itsryan.org) and read the landing page to learn more about what OpenVUE has to offer.
 Since I'd like to believe that page already does a fine job at this, there's no need to reiterate everything here.

 ### Demo
 At [svue.itsryan.org](https://svue.itsryan.org), there's a link to a demo account you can access to play around.
 Most features are usable in said demo account.
+To access it, simply select that link and scroll down to where an option to "Open Demo Account" is given.

 ### Feature Comparison
 *This is between the official StudentVUE site/app and OpenVUE.*